A real-time inventory management system ensures instant data collection, processing, and sharing capabilities.

 1. RFID tags

 Radio-frequency identification (RFID) technology enables the opportunity to issue and track small tags put on packages.
-The information on tags can be read a few to thirty feet away from an item.
+RFID helps reduce stockout costs by ensuring accurate inventory tracking and minimizing shortages.

 An RFID tag may contain custom item details, including: